 When new arrivals make their home at Chimp Haven, staff watch them for signs of improvement, such as improved muscle tone, shinier coats and more playful attitudes.

-The sanctuary is currently home to more than 250 chimpanzees.
-Earlier this year, world-renowned primatologist Jane Goodall visited the facility and said, "For chimpanzees in captivity, it's pretty well perfect."
+In 2018, world-renowned primatologist Jane Goodall visited the facility and said, "For chimpanzees in captivity, it's pretty well perfect."
 See the video of her visit above.

 As Goodall said when visiting the facility: "Chimpanzees are so like people.
 They deserve to live with dignity and have our respect."